Worldwide Guide to Women in Leadership

 Governor of Hämeen Lääni/Tavastehus Län 1994-98 (b.
 1941-).

-She was for many year a leading member of the Center Party, and considered a front-runner in the Presidential elections.
+Formerly known as Kuuskaski-Vikatmää she was for many year a leading member of the Center Party, and considered a front-runner in the Presidential elections.
 But she resigned in protest of the party's economic policy.
-The official candidate for the party finished 3rd in the 1994-elections.
+The official candidate for the party finished 3rd in the 1994-elections. (b.
+1946-).

 1984-86 Minister of the Interior Kaisa Raatikainen